 What More Could Organizations Want?

-The main gripes that I hear concern lack of information and lack of transparency.
-From my point of view these are both true: every now and again something “pops up” but even when one is more or less directly involved (e.g. the Data Management workshop proposed to the ADMP IG list initially in August 2015 that might be held at CERN in June) there is still often a lack of clarity and/or process.
+The main issues concern lack of information, transparency, and clear communication channels and processes.

 Things that would help (see updated membership benefits above):

 Publication of RDA Foundation budget and financial status (This will start shortly for 2015 and will continue quarterly, with a narrative report bi-annually);